-FROM LOCATION cccccccc(ccccccc) xxxxxx xxxxx

-specifies the location of the EX instruction.
-The field cccccccc(ccccccc) specifies the name (if any) of the EX instruction and the name (if any) of the control section that contains the instruction.
+FROM LOCATION cccccccc(cccccccc) xxxxxx xxxxxx specifies the location of the EX instruction.
+The field cccccccc(cccccccc) specifies the name (if any) of the EX instruction and the name (if any) of the control section that contains the instruction.
 The fields xxxxxx xxxxx are the assembled and loaded addresses of the EX instruction.

-G"dd' xxxxxxx
+G'dd' xxxxxxx

-gives the number (dd) and contents (xxxxxxxx) of a general register used by a branch or EX instruction.
+gives the number (dd) and contents (xxxxxxx) of a general register used by a branch or EX instruction.